doctor-ew/prd-to-prod/docs/PromptTemplates/01-PHASE-1-Foundation-Prompts.md

 ## Testing Workflow for Students

-### After Implementing Each Ticket:
+### After Implementing Each Atom:
 1. Run `pnpm dev`
 2. Check console for errors
 3. Test the specific feature implemented
-4. Verify acceptance criteria for that ticket
+4. Verify acceptance criteria for that atom
-5. Mark ticket as complete only if all criteria pass
+5. Mark atom as complete only if all criteria pass

-### After Completing Each Story:
+### After Completing Each Molecule:
-1. Test all tickets in that story together
+1. Test all atoms in that molecule together
-2. Verify the story's overall acceptance criteria
+2. Verify the molecule's overall acceptance criteria
-3. Check for integration issues between tickets
+3. Check for integration issues between atoms
 4. Document any issues found

-### After Completing Each Epic:
+### After Completing Each Organism:
 1. Full regression test of all previous features
 2. Performance testing
 3. Cross-language testing